 Little kids need us to teach them what they are feeling, helping label what they experience and to give them tools to appropriately channel their big emotions.

-The best way of dealing with tantrums
+The best way to deal with tantrums

 Our approach to tantrums is two-fold: